 In 2000, Land Care Niagara took a major step forward in implementing the framework.
 With inital funding from the Ontario Trillium Foundation and on-going support from landowners and various environmental groups we have planted over 1.5 million native trees and shrubs in a focused manner directed towards the protection and enhancement of Niagara’s natural resources.

 If you own land in the Niagara Region and are interested in having trees planted on your property you might be eligible for this program.
 Landowners must plant a minimum of 500 trees in order to qualify for the 50 Million Tree program through Forests Ontario.
 This program is not however fully funded and does require the landowner to make a financial contribution.
-For more information please visit our FAQ page or contact us.
+For more information please visit our FAQ page or the program fact sheet.
 If your property falls within the framework areas (click here for map) you will help LCN achieve our goal of priority plantings in the Niagara Region.
 Priority planting is preferred, although not a requirement to partake in this great program.